AleksTeresh/cyclepath-classifier/README.md

 ## Getting started

-_NOTE: For now the tool assumes that the problem is always specified for a directed cycle.
-Support for undirected cycles and directed/undirected paths will be added later._
+_NOTE: For now the tool assumes that the problem is always specified for a directed cycle/path.
+Support for undirected cycles and paths will be added later._

 Run the tool specifying node and edge constraints of a problem in the node-edge-checkable formalism.

-The allowed parameters are `-n` or `--node-constr` and `-e` or `--edge-constr`.
+The required parameters are `-n` or `--node-constr` and `-e` or `--edge-constr`.
+There are also optional parameters specifying start and end constraints: `--start-constr` and `--end-constr`

+The tool will assume that the problem is defined for a **path** if either `--start-constr` or `--end-constr` is specified.
+Otherwise, **cycle** setting is assumed.

 ### Examples